How Much Do Travel Nurses Make In A Year? | Salary 2024

 A Note on Nursing Specialties

 Working a travel nursing assignment in a high-paying state or city is one way to increase your take-home salary.
-However, you can also increase your pay as a travel nurse by working in an in-demand specialty.
+You can also increase your pay as a travel nurse by working in an in-demand specialty.

 The average travel nurse’s salary does vary based on specialty.

-For example, travel nurses who work in the following in-demand specialties have the opportunity to make more pay (or negotiate for higher pay).
+For example, travel nurses who work in the following in-demand specialties can make more pay (or negotiate for higher pay).
 Did you hear that?
 You can negotiate!

 Some of those specialties include:

-If you have experience in an in-demand area, you should highlight that on your travel nursing application, as well as bring it to the attention of the travel nurse recruiter to maximize your pay.
+If you have experience in an in-demand area, you should highlight that on your travel nursing application and bring it to the attention of the travel nurse recruiter to maximize your pay.

-Additionally, you may be able to make even more money if you seek out specialty certification in your area on your own prior to signing with a travel nursing agency.
+Additionally, you may be able to make more money if you seek out specialty certifications in your area on your own before signing with a travel nurse agency.

 Travel Nursing Salary: Beyond a Paycheck